razakmat/OOP-SemestralWorkTeam/Semestralka.package/ManageReviewState.class/README.md

 I'm a state class for deleting existing review.
-I'm available only for AdminUser instances.
+I'm available only for AdminUsers.
 An admin user can delete selected review using my butttonDelete.